sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VxLAN_Multihoming.md

 The Isolation group SAI object used for achieving Local Bias and Split Horizon Filtering in the MCLAG will be reused for EVPN MH.
 In EVPN MH an Isolation group for every Peer Multihoming VTEP is created as opposed to a single group for MCLAG.
 The Isolation group members are populated based on the EVPN_SPLIT_HORIZON_TABLE APP-DB entry.
 Traffic received from the Tunnel towards the peer multihoming VTEP will not be forwarded to the members of the Isolation group.

 ### 2.2.4 Linux Kernel support for EVPN Multihoming
-EVPN Multihoming feature requires L2 next-hop group (NHG) support in the Linux kernel.
-L2 NHG feature was added in v5.3 and Linux kernel upgrade to v5.10 is required in SONiC.
+EVPN Multihoming feature requires L2 next-hop group (NHG) support in the Linux kernel that is available in v5.10.
 EVPN Multihoming feature will not be supported in SONiC releases running 4.x kernel versions.

 #### 2.2.4.1 L2 Next-hop Groups
 Remote MAC addresses received via BGP EVPN Type-2 route updates having non-zero ESI will be installed in the Linux kernel fdb with L2 nhid as show below: